superUserT/simple_shell/README.md

 -   No more than 5 functions per file
 -   All your header files should be include guarded
 -   Use system calls only when you need to ([why?](https://alx-intranet.hbtn.io/rltoken/EU7B1PTSy14INnZEShpobQ "why?"))

-### GitHub

-**There should be one project repository per group.
-If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.**

 More Info
 ---------